Noisy Interactive Quantum Communication: Results in Other Models

 \subsection{Quantum Model with Random Errors}

-\begin{theorem} Given a two-party quantum protocol of length $N$ in the noiseless model and any $Q > 0$, there exists a simulation protocol in the quantum model that is of length $O(\frac{1}{Q} N)$ and succeeds in simulating the original protocol with arbitrarily small error over quantum depolarizing channels of quantum capacity $Q$.
-More precisely, there exist a constant $l_r > 0$ and a function $f: \mathbb{N} \rightarrow \mathbb{R}^+$ with $\lim_{N \rightarrow \infty} f(N) = 0$ such that given any depolarizing channel $\M_Q$ of quantum capacity $Q > 0$ and noiseless protocol length $N \in 2 \mathbb{N}$, there exist a universal simulator $P$ in the quantum model of length $N^\prime$ with communication rate $R_Q \geq l_r Q$, transmission alphabet size $2$, which succeeds with error $f(N)$ at simulating all noiseless protocols of length $N$ over $\M_Q$. \end{theorem}
+We shift our focus to quantum communication over depolarizing channels.
+Given a two-party quantum protocol of length $N$ in the noiseless model and any $C_Q > 0$, we devise a simulation protocol in the quantum model that is of length $\rO(\tfrac{1}{C_Q} N)$ and succeeds in simulating the original protocol with arbitrarily small error over quantum depolarizing channels of quantum capacity $C_Q$.
+(We refer the reader to Ref.~\cite[Chapter 23]{Wilde11} for the definition of quantum capacity $C_Q$.)
+More precisely, we state the following theorem. \begin{theorem} There exist a constant $l > 0$ and a function $f: \mathbb{N} \rightarrow \mathbb{R}^+$ with $\lim_{N \rightarrow \infty} f(N) = 0$ such that given any $C_Q > 0$ and $N \in 2 \mathbb{N}$, there exists a universal simulator~$P$ for noiseless quantum protocols of length~$N$ with the following properties.
+The simulator~$P$ is in the quantum model, has length $N^\prime$, communication rate $R_\rQ \geq l C_Q$, and transmission alphabet size $2$.
+Further, the simulation succeeds with error at most $f(N)$ in simulating all noiseless protocols of length $N$ over depolarizing channel $\M$ of quantum capacity $C_Q$. \end{theorem}

-\begin{theorem} There exist a sequence of two-party quantum protocols of increasing length $N$ in the noiseless model such that for all $Q_B > 0$, any corresponding sequence of simulation protocol of length $o(\frac{1}{Q_B} N)$ in the quantum model fails at outputting the final state with low error on some input over quantum depolarizing channels of quantum capacity with classical feedback $Q_B$.
-Moreover, the family of quantum protocol can be chosen to be one computing a distributed binary function.
-More precisely, there exists a sequence $\{\Pi_N \}_{N \in 2 \mathbb{N}}$ of two-party quantum protocols and constants $d, \epsilon > 0$ such that for all $N_0 \in \mathbb{N}$, there exists $N \geq N_0$ and $Q_B > 0$ such that for any simulation protocol $P$ in the quantum model of length $N^\prime = \frac{d}{Q_B} N$ with communication rate $R_Q = \frac{N}{N^\prime}$, the simulation does not succeed with error $\epsilon$ over the quantum depolarizing channels. \end{theorem}
+We point out that quantum capacity with feedback is a lower bound on the dilation needed to simulate protocols over depolarizing channels.
+There exist a sequence of two-party quantum protocols of increasing length $N$ in the noiseless model such that for all $C_Q^\rB > 0$, any corresponding sequence of simulation protocols of length ${\mathrm o}(\tfrac{1}{C_Q^\rB} N)$ in the quantum model with quantum depolarizing channels of quantum capacity~$C_Q^\rB$ with classical feedback fails at producing the final state with low error on some input.
+(We refer the reader to Refs~\cite{BDS97, LLS09} for definitions of quantum capacity with classical feedback $C_Q^\rB$ and quantum capacity with free assistance by two-way classical communication $C_Q^2$.)
+Moreover, the family of quantum protocols can be chosen as one computing a distributed binary function. \begin{theorem} There exists a sequence $\{\Pi_N \}_{N \in 2 \mathbb{N}}$ of two-party quantum protocols such that for all $C_Q^\rB > 0$, for any simulation protocol $P$ in the quantum model of length $N^\prime \in {\mathrm o}(N/C)$ with communication rate $R_\rQ = \tfrac{N}{N^\prime}$, the simulation produces an error of at least $\Omega (1)$ over quantum depolarizing channels of quantum capacity~$C_Q^\rB$ with classical feedback. \end{theorem}